arcee-ai/mergekit/docs/create_a_merge_method.md

 must have matching shapes, dtypes, and devices, including for sequential group kernels.
 Every group is checked before any kernel executes, and kernels must preserve the weight shape.
 Output order always matches logical group order, not bucket order.
+Dense strided inputs need not be contiguous; kernels reshape locally where needed.

 Merge methods do not truncate embeddings or repair incompatible tensors.
 Configure `tokenizer: {source: base}` to align inputs to the base vocabulary, or select `union`